Check out the latest in Scientific Student Publications from SPS and AIP!

 The 2012 Quadrennial Physics Congress, hosted by Sigma Pi Sigma, was held November 8-10, 2012 in Orlando, Fl.

 Read the experiences of these articulate SPS reporters.

 Read the Articles! | Look ahead to PhysCon 2016!

 The objective of this project is to create clean fuel for transportation using hydrogen powered by solar energy.
 Hydrogen has been generated by solar photovoltaic (PV) array and then collected for data analysis to demonstrate efficiency of the hydrogen production in all the steps of the experiment.
 The hydrogen produced from the electrolysis process was either stored in a metal hydride canister or directly fed into Proton Exchange Membrane (PEM) Fuel Cell to generate electricity.
 A hydrogen fuel cell remote control car has successfully designed, and demonstrates at least one hour operation per hydrogen charging at room temperature.

 |The SPS Observer

 Each issue of The SPS Observer contains interesting feature articles, physics problems, society news, announcements, meeting information, and breaking news in physics and related sciences.
-It is published on paper and mailed three times per year (Fall, Winter, and Spring) and published online once per year (Summer).
+It is published in hardcopy format and published online quarterly.
 Subscriptions are included with your annual SPS national membership dues.